Yesterday, I took this selfie at my desk as the sun came in through the window as everyone looks great when kissed by the sun.

 However, what they did for me with their ‘before and after’ behaviour – their emotionally resonant and then emotionally dismissive behaviour – is that they shone a torch on all the other relationships I have in my life with people who are emotionally connected and those who are not.
 And, this as painful as it is, has been an enormous gift.
 Now, I am choosing only to cultivate the reciprocal relationships in which there is room for mutual love and respect to flourish, and enrich both parties lives.
 I no longer look to emotionally unavailable people for comfort.
 I try not to get attached because the grief is exhausting and the poor excuse for a relationship, ultimately futile.

-I owe nothing less to my mother who loved me all her life and wanted what was best for me.
+I owe nothing less to my mother who may have not always like me, but she definitely loved me, all her life, and she wanted what was best for me.
 Why would I settle for anything that was not sacred?
 Why would I spend time and energy on people who don’t treasure me?

 And, as it’s the end of the blog, the end of the movie, I am ready to crash into the sun, because why it still shines when my mother is dead I just do not know and some days it is just too much to bear.
 But then, I remember to take a breath and think about comfort.
 And, as I look in the mirror at the comforting sight of my mother’s face, her beautiful loving face, I realise that I was wrong, she hasn’t left me at all.